Bernardo-MG/library-maven-archetype/src/site/markdown/deployment.md

 # Deployment

-The Archetype prepares the project for deploying both the code artifacts and the Maven site with the use of scripts and configuration files.
+The Archetype prepares the project for deploying both the code artifacts and the Maven site with the help of scripts and configuration files meant, both, for a CI service, more exactly for [Travis][travis-section].

-But this is meant to be done through a CI service, which by default will be [Travis][travis-section].
-Such a service will also need a set of environmental variables detailed below to define the deployment environment, covering things such as authentication data or deployment flags.
+This service will require a few environmental variables to be set before the deployment process can work, as these will be needed for things such as authentication or shaping the deployment flow.

 ## Releases and development versions

 Maven can find out if the current version is a release or a development version with a very simple method: if the version field on the POM ends with "-SNAPSHOT" then it is a snapshot, a development version.
 Otherwise it is a release.

-This feature will be used to publish development and release code artifacts each into their own [repositories][repositories].
+This is used automatically by Maven when deploying, so as long as the [repositories][repositories] are correctly configured all the artifacts will be published on the correct place.

 ## Environmental variables

-To make sure the scripts work correctly, a series of environmental variables should be set prior to running them.
+To make sure the scripts work as expected, a series of environmental variables should be set prior to running them.

+If any of them is left unset the scripts will exit with an error value.

 ### Repositories access data

-These define the access data to be used for the repositories contained in the POM file.
-Check the [repositories section][repositories] to find out more.
+These define the access data to be used for the [repositories][repositories].

 #### Release deployment variables